 - Data modeling: modeling tools, SaaS offerings, machine learning clouds etc.

 - Data visualization: self-service BI tools, infographic design tools etc.

 - Data automation: marketing automation tools, service orchestration tools etc.

 In order to use the specialized tools, specialists in the company need to know how the tools are operated, configured and administered.
 Instead of thinking about concrete persons, you can also think about roles and consider whether a person should fill several roles or if a role needs to be fulfilled several times in the company (for example because of availability).

 - Who is responsible for data protection?

-- Who administers the IT systems?
+- Who manages the IT systems?

-- Who is designing the analysis processes?
+- Who designs the analytics processes?

-- Who implements the analysis processes?
+- Who implements the analytics processes?

 - Who carries out the analysis?